djordon/trustless-vault/README.md

     println!("{}", serde_json::to_string(&block.header).unwrap());
 }
 ```
-The public keys hard coded in the guest program are the public keys associated with the stacks signers' private keys.

 To run the code here without generating a proof, do the following:
 ```bash
 RISC0_DEV_MODE=1 RUST_LOG="info" RISC0_INFO=1 cargo run --release
 ```
-Most of the time would be spend in compilation.
-To generate a proof set `RISC0_DEV_MODE=0` and run the binary:
+To generate a proof set `RISC0_DEV_MODE=0` and run the host binary with dev mode set to zero:
 ```bash
 RISC0_DEV_MODE=0 RUST_LOG="info" RISC0_INFO=1 ./target/release/host
 ```
-The above command should take a few minutes, and assumes that you've already built the binary.
+The above command should take a few minutes.

 ---